-Table 4 presents the impacts of the gender diversity index in the R&D department on the number of patents.
+Table 5 presents the impacts of the gender diversity index in the R&D department on the number of patents registered by a firm.
 Column (1) shows the estimation for the impact of generation of all types of patents, Column (2) considers the estimation of OEPM patents, Column (3) shows the estimates of EPO patents, Column (4) the estimates of USPTO patents, and Column (5) reports the estimates for the PCT patents.
 According to the Mills ratio, a problem of sample selection exists that requires control.
-The only exception is for the estimation of OEPM patents where the Mills ratio is not significant.
-Nonetheless, we have presented the conditional estimations for the sake of comparability.
+Hence, our results will show the conditional estimations for firms with R&D labs.

-The estimated effect associated with the variable gender diversity is positive, although statistically non-significant for our main estimation with all patent types.
-However, the coefficients show several interesting relations with respect to patent type.
-Teams with a more gender diverse composition exert a negative and significant impact on the generation of OEPM patents (the Spanish type).
-Conversely, the coefficient is both positive and statistically significant when considering the production of patents that have a larger coverage.
-That is, those firms that have generated European patents; US or cooperative patents benefit from having a more diverse team in the R&D department.
+The estimated effect associated with the variable gender diversity is negative, although statistically non-significant for our main estimation with all patent types.
+However, the coefficient becomes significant when we consider the registration of patents in the OEPM (the Spanish type).
+Hence, teams with a more gender diverse composition exert a negative and significant impact on the generation of OEPM patents.
+Conversely, the coefficient is positive when considering the production of patents that have a larger coverage.
+That is, those firms that have been generating in the US patent office or under cooperative patents benefit from having a more diverse team in the R&D department.
+However, the coefficient becomes statistically non-significant.

-The fact that the gender diversity variable has turned out to be statistically significant in determining the capacity to generate more complex patents is quite revealing.
+The fact that the gender diversity variable has turned out to be non-statistically significant in determining the capacity to generate more complex patents is quite revealing.
 This result suggests that the mechanism that makes firms develop and produce more complex patents (EPO patents, USPTO patents and PCT patents) is quite different from that which encourages firms to protect their knowledge and do this through the Spanish system (OEPM patents).
-We could conclude that firms with R&D departments and with more gender-diverse teams are more likely to generate EPO patents, USPTO patents and PCT patents.
+We could conclude that firms with R&D departments and with more gender-diverse teams is not a crucial determinant to register EPO patents, USPTO patents and PCT patents.
 However, the opposite effect is true for firms with R&D teams and their capacity to generate OEPM patents.